Wasted-Audio/ebu-norm/README.md

 In the case of `ebu-norm`, this takes place post-limiting to ensure that the exact integrated value is reached.
 Files are written to a sub-folder with suffix added to filename.

-N.B. `x42-norm` and `loudmax-norm` are essentially `ebu-norm` but using sound-gambit (cli version of x42 limiter) or Loudmax respectively as the sole limiter instead of the compand chain.
+N.B. `x42-norm` is essentially `ebu-norm` but using sound-gambit (cli version of x42 limiter) as the sole true-peak limiter instead of the compand chain.
 A major benefit is being able to get very close to, or precisely hit, -1 dBTP.
-It probably goes without saying that `x42-norm` requires `sound-gambit` (https://github.com/x42/sound-gambit) installed in `/usr/bin` and `loudmax-norm` (https://loudmax.blogspot.com/) requires the Loudmax ladpsa plugin to be installed in `/usr/lib/ladspa`.
-User-friendly variables near top of each script are present to allow for the more transparent / less aggressive sound-gambit and Loudmax limiting algorithms.
-Essentially, if you find you have true peak overage with problematic files, try setting the threshold variable to -1.2 or even as low as -1.5. `sound-gambit` also includes a release time variable.
+It probably goes without saying that `x42-norm` requires `sound-gambit` (https://github.com/x42/sound-gambit) installed in `/usr/bin`.
+User-friendly variables near top of the script are present to allow for tweaking of the limiter settings.
+Essentially, if you find you have true peak overage with severely problematic files, try setting the threshold variable a little lower.

 With all these scripts, limiting—true peak or otherwise—is no substitute for correctly mastered files in terms of dynamics.
 If you find yourself applying more than a couple of dB of peak limiting, perhaps it is a sign to return to the original file and re-mix/master.